My child has a cough. How do I know if they have COVID-19?

 Can my child get a COVID-19 test?

 While both the Oregon public health lab and private labs are getting more tests, the tests and the supplies needed (swabs, viral media) are still in short supply.
 Because of the shortage, there are also limitations on who we can test.
-Unfortunately it will still be a while before we can do broad testing.
+We do have tests, and we follow OHA's testing guidelines.

 My family is healthy.
 Why do we need to practice social distancing?
 My kids need to get out!